heyx3/BpExamples/README.md

 # BpExamples

-Simple examples of games made with B+.
+Illustrative examples of interactive apps made with B+.
+Run by executing `julia path/to/BpExamples/run.jl`.

 To be as clear as possible about where functions and types come from, this code endeavors to name all B+ stuff explicitly.
-For example, `Bplus.GL.Texture` instead of `Texture`.
-You don't need to be this verbose in your own code.
+For example, `Texture` is written as `Bplus.GL.Texture`.
+You don't have to do this in your own code!

 ## Pong

-Showcases a simple game-loop, rendering with `SimpleGraphicsService`, and basic collision detection
+The simplest example, showing a plain game loop, rendering quads with the `SimpleGraphics` service, and doing basic collision detection

 ## RayTracer

+Runs a CPU ray-tracer in one thread, and interfaces with it from a "game" thread with live camera controls.
 Showcases the use of various collision shapes, and techniques to use Julia for high-performance graphics.

-Also shows multithreading in Julia, pushing the ray-tracer calculations off to separate threads.
+Also shows how to do multithreading in Julia.

 ## TextureGen

+Allows you to generate textures using the Fields module, which provides a mini-language for procedural fields.

-Showcases the use of Fields and GUI (our Dear ImGUI service module).
+Also shows how to use the GUI module to make Dear ImGUI interfaces.

 ## L-System

 Uses an L-system to generate a hierarchical tree-like structure.
-Showcases basic loading of assets from files, some interesting GUI stuff, and how to make/use cubemaps.
+Showcases basic loading of assets from files, some interesting GUI stuff, and (WIP) how to make/use cubemaps.

-Also shows how to use Julia's array-processing features, originally intended for scientific computing,
-    to hugely simplify syntax without sacrificing performance.
+The L-system calculations use Julia's array-processing features to greatly simplify syntax while maximizing performance.
-Here it's used to iterate L-systems, in a way that's both efficient and friendly to parallelization.

 # TODO: Project that simulates genetic algorithm on a system dropping pheromones, picking up resources, and avoiding hazards